-It shall be the policy of the McClusky School Board that students in grades seven through twelve shall be enrolled in courses offered and taught by McClusky School staff.
+It shall be the policy of the McClusky-Goodrich School Board that students in grades seven through twelve shall be enrolled in courses offered and taught by McClusky-Goodrich School staff.
 Sophomore, Junior and Senior students may enroll in dual credit courses offered through the North Dakota University System provided the student meets the college course registration and grade point average requirements.
+Schedules may be subject to change based on counselor and admin planning for specific cases.